Perfect for any weekend meal but elegant to serve to guests when hosting a party.

 Instructions

-- Grate the lemon zest add to a bowl and place the squeezed juice in another container and set aside.
+- Place the squeezed juice in another bowl and set aside.

-- Add the zest, parsley, and garlic to a small dish and set it aside.
+- Add the parsley and garlic to a small dish and set it aside.

-- Combine the flour and seasoning in a plastic bag or pie plate.
+- Combine the flour with the seasoning in a plastic bag or pie plate.

 - Pound the veal to 1/4 inch thick.